CIML-bioinformatic/MGlab_PMlab_moFluMemB/README.md

 ## Run the analysis

-There are two types of analysis in this study : bulk RNA-seq and single-cell RNA-seq.
-The bulk RNA-seq analysis uses the Docker image you loaded.
-The single-cell RNA-seq analysis uses the Singularity images and optionnaly Snakemake.
+The analysis uses the Singularity images and optionnaly Snakemake.

-### Run the bulk RNA-seq analysis

-The RNA-seq analysis are in two steps (step1 and step2).
-The first step make the QC, study the differentially expressed genes and their functionnal enrichment.
-The second step study the pattern of evolution of group of genes along the cell types (see article methods).

-To run the step1 analysis, use the following command:

-**On Linux:**

-    docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR splab_ilcyou_deg_gsea 'cd $WORKING_DIR/Embryo_Bulk_Stage13.5_2tissues/03_Script/step1;Rscript launch_reports_compilation.R'

-To run the step2 analysis, use the following command:

-**On Linux:**

-     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR splab_ilcyou_deg_gsea 'cd $WORKING_DIR/Embryo_Bulk_Stage13.5_2tissues/03_Script/step2;Rscript launch_reports_compilation.R'

-Each analysis will generate a result in $WORKING_DIR/Embryo_Bulk_Stage13.5_2tissues/05_output/step1 or $WORKING_DIR/Embryo_Bulk_Stage13.5_2tissues/05_output/step2.
-In the output of the analysis, you will find a HTML file that contains the report of the analysis, with all figures.
-Some extra file are generated to export data in plain text.

-### Run the single-cell RNA-seq analysis

-The study contains 4 samples of single-cell RNA-seq data.
-Each sample have 5 step of analysis you will find the R script files in the subfolder 03_Script.
-The 5 steps are:
+The study contains 3 samples of single-cell RNA-seq data.
+Each sample have several steps of analysis you will find the R script files in the subfolder **03_Script**.

- * 01_QC : General quality control and bad cell removal
- * 02_GlobalHeterogeneity : First study of cell heterogeneity and sample contamination by undesired cell types
- * 03_GlobalHeterogeneity_NoContamination : Study of cell heterogeniety in absence of contamination
- * 04_Dynamics_Monocle : analysis of the cellular process dynamics using pseudotime analysis by Monocle
- * 05_Dynamics_RNAVelocity : analysis of the cellular process dynamics using RNA velocity (Velocyto)

 Each step of analysis generates its own HTML report file and several output files.
 Some output files of some steps are used by other steps, making a complete workflow of analysis.

 The simpliest way to run the complete single-cell analysis of a sample is to use the Snakemake workflow dedicated to each sample.
-The workflow is controled by a snakefile stored in the 04_Workflow subfolder of each sample folder.
+The workflow is controled by a snakefile stored in the **04_Workflow** subfolder of each sample folder.
 This workflow uses Singularity images (see above) to control the software environment for each analysis step.
 So you need both Snakemake and Singularity installed on your system to use this workflow.

 In order to use the snakemake workflow, please type first the following commands: